Best Fall Getaways: Where to Eat in New Jersey

 Trenton has plenty of options for delicious dining.
-Smoke House BBQ always has wings and ribs fresh of the grill with over 15 sauces and seasonings.
+1911 Smoke House BBQ always has wings and ribs fresh off the grill with over 20 sauces and seasonings.
 Trenton Social hosts First Fridays with art exhibits, and any day of the week, stop by to grab a bite and enjoy the ambiance.
 (And be sure to check the schedule for special events.)
 For dining with water views, head to Cooper's Riverview—and keep an eye on their calendar for happenings like karaoke nights and Sunday jazz brunch.

 Greater Atlantic City Region

 There’s no better place to enjoy fresh seafood than just off the ocean.
-Dine on freshly shucked oysters, clam chowder, lobster mac & cheese, jumbo lump crab cake and many more fruits of the ocean at Steve & Cookies Restaurant & Ocean Bar.
-At Tomatoe’s, enjoy the best of land and sea, from burgers and short rib to sushi and fresh catches of the day.
+Dine on freshly shucked oysters, clam chowder, lobster mac & cheese, jumbo lump crab cake and many more fruits of the ocean at Steve & Cookie's By The Bay.
+At Tomatoe’s, enjoy the best of land and sea, from burgers and fried chicken to sushi and fresh catches of the day.
 Meanwhile, Margate Dairy Bar & Burger has been serving up juicy burgers, loaded up hot dogs and thick milkshakes since 1952.

 This historic Shore town has found a new groove, with trendy hot spots stealing the scene.
 Go for farm-to-table diner food served inside a rock-n-roll-inspired bowling alley at the freshly revitalized Asbury Lanes.
-Try a modern Middle Eastern flare at Reyla including fish dishes, kebabs and hummus.
+Try modern Middle Eastern fare at Reyla, including fish dishes, kebabs and hummus.
 Or start your day with brunch pizza pies (yes, that’s a thing) at Talula’s.

 After a day of exploring the great outdoors (and marveling at fall foliage all along the way), a hearty dinner of gourmet pizzas, pastas, calzones and pizza rolls at Lorenzo’s Pizzeria & Restaurant is sure to satisfy.
-Nearby, The Green Olive serves up an array of Mediterranean cuisine, from juicy steaks and rack of lamb to Greek eggplant and spanakopita.
+Nearby, The Green Olive serves up an array of Greek and Italian cuisine, from gyros to short rib ravioli.
 For flavorful Asian specialties, stop by Eastern Garden for colorful platters of sushi, fried rice and wok-fried meats and veggies.

 Southern Shore Region